What is angina pectoris?

 How is angina pectoris diagnosed?

 Your healthcare provider will ask about your medical history.
-He or she will give you a physical exam.
+They will give you a physical exam.
 A healthcare provider can often diagnose angina from symptoms and how and when they occur.
 You may also have tests such as:

 Electrocardiogram (ECG).
 This test records the electrical activity of the heart.
 It shows abnormal rhythms (arrhythmias).
 And it detects heart muscle damage.